Why digital asset management matters in today's virtual-first world

-Brightspot’s digital asset management solution— Media Desk—helps organizations and publishers manage and access all of their digital assets easily through a powerful and modern platform with federated search, workflow and editing tools all in one place.
-When it comes down to it, there are three key features that make Brightspot’s DAM solution a strong choice to move businesses forward.
+Brightspot’s digital asset management solution helps organizations and publishers manage and access all of their digital assets easily through a powerful and modern platform with federated search, workflow and editing tools all in one place.
+When it comes down to it, there are three key features that make Brightspot’s embedded DAM solution a strong choice to move businesses forward.

-Brightspot Media Desk puts the power of search at the center of the digital asset management experience
+Brightspot puts the power of search at the center of the digital asset management experience

 These integration-ready capabilities are key to getting off the ground quickly, without having to start from scratch.
 Digital and editorial teams can also locate assets in Google Drive, Box, Dropbox, Getty, AP or Shutterstock all from searching for them via the CMS.
 This drastically simplifies and cuts the time it takes teams to search for assets, increasing efficiencies for content creation.

-In line with integration-ready capabilities that make managing assets easier, Brightspot Media Desk offers a more integrated editing system as well for image and asset management.
-Instead of needing to work between two systems—Brightspot and another third-party editing tool—Media Desk brings both of these together into one platform.
+In line with integration-ready capabilities that make managing assets easier, Brightspot offers a more integrated editing system as well for image and asset management.
+Instead of needing to work between two systems—Brightspot and another third-party editing tool—Brightspot brings both of these together into one platform.

 Through cropping, filtering and text overlay functionality, organizations and publishers can work more efficiently from one central place.

 A critical part of what makes managing assets through Brightspot easy is the ability to utilize a brand portal.
-Brightspot Media Desk helps organizations and publishers create and maintain a brand portal, allowing them to unify and consolidate media libraries in real-time.
-Through Media Desk’s brand portal, businesses can manage access and permissions based on roles to ensure the right people get access to the right assets.
+Brightspot's embedded DAM helps organizations and publishers create and maintain a brand portal, allowing them to unify and consolidate media libraries in real-time.
+Through the brand portal, businesses can manage access and permissions based on roles to ensure the right people get access to the right assets.

 Equally as important is for digital teams to be able to create a set of assets—say, for a brand launch or a campaign—and group them by type, like logos, image assets, fonts and more.
 This way, marketers can make these brand assets available as a collection to different users in the brand portal.